tomjtoth/so-root/README.md

  - $1 can be "/path/to/custom/*.conf" - sourcing that instead of the default config file
  - $1 can be "/path/to/something.qcow2" -
     - mount - mounting my 2 partitions from the qcow2 image at /mnt
-    - copy - pushing updates to the image
+    - update - pushing updates to the image
     - umount - unmounting /mnt

 # worked, might be broken currently: